ueberauth/guardian_db/README.md

 ## Guardian >= 1.0

-GuardianDb works by hooking into the lifecycle of your token module.
+`GuardianDb` works by hooking into the lifecycle of your token module.

-You'll need to add it to
+You'll need to add it to:

 * `after_encode_and_sign`
 * `on_verify`